-Students utilize Photoshop, desktop publishing, writing skills, and marketing processes to develop a visually appealing magazine Students explore how a promotional ad package works by conducting research and developing marketing materials for a department at their school Students produce and record music, create a CD and accompanying materials, post their music online, and create promotional materials Ohio Resource Center > Career Technical
+Career Technical.
+Students utilize Photoshop, desktop publishing, writing skills, and marketing processes to develop a visually appealing magazine Students explore how a promotional ad package works by conducting research and developing marketing materials for a department at their school.

+Unfortunately, Wagenschein is virtually unknown in the English-speaking world.
+“Light and Objects.”
+“Two Moons?”
+TWT: Inquiry-based Learning Strategy.
+Inquiry Based Learning.
+Enquiry/problem-based learning.
 Whilst EBL has clear parallels with problem-based learning (or PBL), in that the solution of a ‘problem’ serves to shape the whole learning experience of the students, it is usually viewed as covering a broader spectrum of approaches.

-Inquiry is a dynamic process of being open to wonder and puzzlement and coming to know and understand the world.
-Educational Network Association
+We offer a number of great resources.
+View Study Skills Graphic Organizers Great printable graphic organizers for all subjects and grade levels!
+View Organizers.
+WISE - Web-based Inquiry Science Environment.
+Educational Network Association.
+Read Article in Spanish Inquiry is a dynamic process of being open to wonder and puzzlement and coming to know and understand the world.